shivakrishnar/jineesha/README.md

 1. Clone this repository
 2. Install the correct dependencies: `npm install`
+3. Install the requisite node depedencies in `services/api` and `services/internal-api' sub-directories with the previous command
-3. Change the `apiDomain` value in the `development.config.json` file to your deployed service URL.
+4. Change the `apiDomain` value in the `development.config.json` file to your deployed service URL.
-4. Run the integration tests: `npm run test:local`
+5. Run the integration tests: `npm run test:local`

 _To execute the integration tests and see code coverage, run: `jest -c jest.integration.test.config.json`_